 After you file a claim and your account is set up, you must “certify” for your benefit payments.
 Certifying is answering basic questions every two weeks that tells us you’re still unemployed and eligible to continue receiving payments.
 Usually, it will take about a week after you certify before you receive your first benefit payment.
 With the large amount of claims we are processing, there may be delays.

 The Governor’s Executive Order waives the one-week unpaid waiting period, so you can start qualifying for unemployment benefits as soon as you are out of work.
 The start date of your claim will be the Sunday of the week you applied for unemployment.
 You can request to backdate your claim date to the week you became unemployed due to COVID-19.
 If approved, benefits will be back paid based on your last day of work.
-But, Pandemic Unemployment Assistance benefits are paid only from February 2 through December 31, 2020.

 - Benefit check not cashed – Return the original check to the EDD.